jaredpdesigns/jaredpendergraft.com/src/index.md

 # Hello, It’s Nice to Meet You

-I’m a multi-disciplinary designer focusing on the *intersection of design and development*.
+I’m a multi-disciplinary designer focusing on the *intersection of design and development*—specifically *Design Systems* and how teams works together to build amazing products.

 I care deeply about how something works as much as its outward appearance and am always looking to *improve, optimize and scale my ideas*.
 I approach design challenges holistically, building solutions from beginning to end with *extensibility and modularity* in mind.
-I enjoy building out designs to fully functional front-end code—bridging the gap between design and development seamlessly.

 View [projects](/projects/) I’ve worked on or learn more about my [creative process](/hire/#my-creative-process).